BitcoinDesign/Guide/guide/private-key-management/cloud-backup.md

 By using an automatic cloud backup for the private key the user is NOT required to manually backup anything when setting up a new [bitcoin wallet]({{ '/guide/glossary/#bitcoin-wallet' | relative_url }}).
 This is sometimes also called *seedless*, as the user is never exposed to the traditional *seed*, or [recovery phrase]({{ '/guide/glossary/#recovery-phrase' | relative_url }}) that is used to initiate a wallet.

-This scheme can be used for those new to bitcoin, or novices who would find manually backing up a recovery phrase during onboarding confusing, possibly leading to unsafe backups.
+This scheme can be a good fit for wallets meant for storing smaller amounts of bitcoin.
+This includes wallets for novices who would find manually backing up a recovery phrase during onboarding confusing, possibly leading to unsafe backups.
 It could also be a starting point for a progressive security model that lets customers upgrade when they start accumulating more funds.
+Wallets using automatic cloud backups also work well for what experienced users might call *hot* or *spending* wallets where convenience is more important than maximum security.

 The automatic cloud backup scheme gives users reasonable security against theft, while providing low risk for self-inflicted losses.

 ### How it works
 First the application generates a wallet with a keypair.
 Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

 With most implementations so far, the location will be the keychain or a user-specific key-value-store on a mobile device that is also backed up by the OS provider.
 The most common would be iOS (iCloud) and Android (Google Drive) which both have secure data storage that is backed up and synced between a user's devices.